Alcudia, Majorca, Balearic Islands

 Costa Teguise, Lanzarote, Canary Islands

 There’s as much to enjoy about a holiday in Puerto Rico by day as there is by night and the lovely harbour front provides an opportunity to go for a wander in the sun past local craft shops, restaurants serving up the freshest local seafood and outdoor sun terraces inviting you to relax with a cold drink.
-There’s beaches too, places to swim and watersports outlets aplenty.
+There are beaches too, places to swim and watersports outlets aplenty.
 So in 2018 or 2019 head on down to the southwestern tip of the sunshine island of Gran Canaria for a Puerto Rico holiday you’ll never forget.

 Puerto Rico (GC),